 Massage For Active Dogs

-Tight and sore muscles can have a major impact on your dogs speed, agility and focus.
+sore muscles can have a major impact on your dogs speed, agility and focus.
 Muscular problems can discourage

 movements that have previously been easy because it brings on pain.
-This in turn increases
+This then increases the possibility

 Maintenance Massage can help the active dog by:-

 Improving gait and balance